corwin365/Phase-Shift-ST/README.md

 # Phase-Shift-ST
 2D+1 ST Testing and Study

-This is the first release version of the code underlying Wright et al (2021), a manuscript submitted to Atmospheric Measurement Techniques
+This is the first release version of the code underlying Wright et al (2021), a manuscript submitted to Atmospheric Measurement Techniques.

 For the code to work, you will need to: